Education (EDU) Courses

 students do not have explicit teaching

-responsibilities, they are expected to be engaged
+responsibilities, they are expected to

-organization, and to interact with hosts in ways
+classes or community organization, and to interact

-that are helpful and foster understanding of child
+with hosts in ways that are helpful and foster

-and adolescent development.
-Background checks are
+development.
+NOTE: Background checks are required

-required by local school and community-based
+by local school and community-based settings. [

 Prerequisites: none